 As with the rise of LIBOR, the shift to these alternatives will depend on choices made by market participants.
-The transition is unlikely to be required by regulation and, strictly speaking, LIBOR could survive as the pre-eminent reference rate.
+The transition is unlikely to be required by regulation and, strictly speaking, LIBOR could survive as the pre-eminent reference rate, as only five panel banks are technically required to sustain LIBOR.
 However, given the regulatory direction of travel, this seems unlikely.

-The timing of the likely transition will vary by currency depending on the availability of the alternative reference rate and liquidity in the relevant markets (see Figure 3).
-For example, in the UK, SONIA is already widely used as the reference rate for Sterling Overnight Indexed Swaps (OIS) and discounting for Sterling interest rate portfolios.
-By contrast, the new US rate, SOFR, will not be published until the second quarter of 2018, and the publication of term rates for SOFR is not expected before the end of the transition period in 2021.
+The timing of the likely transition will vary by currency depending on the availability of the alternative reference rate and liquidity in the relevant markets (see Exhibit 3).
+For example, in the UK, reformed SONIA is already widely used as the reference rate for Sterling Overnight Indexed Swaps (OIS) and discounting for Sterling interest rate portfolios.
+By contrast, the new US rate, SOFR, was not published until April 2018, and the market for products referencing SOFR is currently limited.

-3. THE NEW REFERENCE RATES WILL NOT BE ECONOMICALLY EQUIVALENT TO LIBOR
+4. THE NEW REFERENCE RATES WILL NOT BE ECONOMICALLY EQUIVALENT TO LIBOR